 The Marine Technology program gives the professional mariner the opportunity to rise above the crowd and establish themselves as a leader in the Industry as well as improve their opportunities to advance professionally.
 The curriculum for the Marine Technology program is taught online with flexible schedules to accommodate the ever changing schedules of the mariner.

-West Kentucky Community and Technical College's Inland Logistics & Marine Institute is now offering an Electronic Charting Software Training Course using Rose Point Navigation Systems Software and an U.S. Coast Guard Approved 16-Hour Marine Basic Firefighting Course.
+We now offer an Electronic Charting Software Training Course using Rose Point Navigation Systems Software and an U.S. Coast Guard Approved 16-Hour Marine Basic Firefighting Course.

 What are my degree, diploma, or certificate options?